governify/governify-examples/metrics/event-collector/README.md

-# Bluejay metrics and guarantees
+# Event Collector metrics and guarantees

-Metrics categorized by pattern and guarantees for the project Bluejay.
+Metrics categorized by pattern and guarantees for the project Event Collector.

 # Index